Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 We have taped each bed with copper tape to control slugs, snails, caterpillars, it's working marvelously.

 Tips:
-~ If you’re someone who’s keen to learn and invest time in gardening take this free course: NZ Certificate in Horticulture (General) Level 3 which is funded by the government from the open polytechnic university.
+~ If you’re someone who’s keen to learn and invest time in gardening, take this free course: [NZ Certificate in Horticulture (General) Level 3](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz3218-new-zealand-certificate-in-sterilising-technology-level-3/) which is funded by the government (yes, it's FREE) from the open polytechnic university.
 I’ve started mine and it's super interesting, so much to learn :)

 To someone who’s new to gardening and knows nothing about growing veggies, it may sound overwhelming and of course a lot of hard work, but once you learn the basics and get the momentum, you’re going to be rewarded, trust the process!